wusunjie/SmartPlatform/README.md

 1. Use CMake GUI, set the source directory to cmake, then choose your prefer build system.

-2. add macro define in CMake GUI for STM32_PLATFORM_BOARD_NAME to your board name, such as waveshare.
+2. add macro define in CMake GUI for SMART_PLATFORM_BOARD_NAME to your board name, such as waveshare.

 3. Use your build system to open the project, then build in it.